What should I look for in a Brazilian Jiu Jitsu school?

 Yes!
 Please provide written notice to email@example.com 15 days prior to your payment coming out.
 We require 15 days notice.

 How do I engage even more with the group and find out about inside happenings and events?
 Follow our public FB and IG pages (Abide Jiu Jitsu Boise).
-Also, we have a private messaging group on Instagram (any active member can add you) and a private member page on Facebook (Abide Jiu Jitsu Boise News, Updates and Highlights).
-To join the FB group, go to the page and “ask for permission” to join by clicking the button.
+Also, we have a private messaging group on the Slack app!
+Join Slack and ask us for the link!

 What do I wear to class?